 Ongoing sensory sensitivities — While sensory sensitivity is not included in the DSM-5 criteria for autism diagnosis, it’s well-known that sensory issues are a key feature of autism.
 Sensory hyperreactivity seems to be especially pronounced in autistic females, so much so that many claim sensory issues are the defining feature of their autism.
 Sensory sensitivities are hardwired in the brain, and therefore cannot be changed.
 However, there are many changes a person can make to their physical surroundings (at home and at work) to help reduce the constant onslaught to their systems.
 Being hyperreactive to sensory stimuli can be incredibly enjoyable.
 Autistic people often notice aspects of the environment that others miss, and they often react more strongly to art, music, and beauty in general.
 Once overwhelming or painful stimuli have been reduced or removed from an autistic person’s environment, efforts can be made to increase enjoyable stimuli.

 Hyper-empathy — Just as with sensory sensitivities, the ability to read others emotionally can be profoundly rewarding for autistic people.
 It can lead to greater intimacy with others, a new career in a helping profession (such as in psychology or social work), and deep insight into the human condition.
 But it also has the ability to overwhelm, create anxiety, and send stress levels through the roof.
 Autistic people often need assistance in creating healthy boundaries that help invite or retain positive and rewarding social interactions and keep negative and unhealthy social interactions out.
 Without this, the burden of carrying other people’s emotions and emotional states can lead to significant distress and even physical and mental illness.
-(The Other Autism, 2021)

 Why did you create your website?

 I created my website, The Other Autism, to help spread awareness about presentations of autism that are often missed until adulthood.
 It’s my hope that someone might stumble upon my site and realize that they might be autistic, or someone they love might be autistic.
-I also want to reach healthcare professionals, to help supplement their knowledge of what’s called the “female autism phenotype” in a lot of current autism scholarship.
+I also want to reach healthcare professionals, to help supplement their knowledge of what’s called the “female autism phenotype” in a lot of current autism scholarships.
 Unfortunately, most education about autism focuses on what’s considered “classic autism,” but “classic autism” is actually the rarest form.
 The presentations of autism that were formerly called “high functioning autism, mild autism”, or Asperger’s syndrome are actually more common.
 We just think of them as less common because they are underdiagnosed.

 With my website, I also want to challenge the deficit model of autism — the conception of autism as a disease or disorder.
 The deficit model of autism has led people to think that autism needs to be fixed or cured.
 I hope for a day when no one receives a “diagnosis” of autism, but instead, autism is recognized as a different neurotype that confers several advantages.